mandichen/Pacman_Qlearning/README.md

 **Note: this is not a solution for the coursework in CS188.**

 ## How does it work?
-1. Download the reinforcement pack of Pacman game from: [here](https://s3-us-west-2.amazonaws.com/cs188websitecontent/projects/release/reinforcement/v1/001/reinforcement.zip)
+1. Download the reinforcement pack of Pacman game from [here](https://s3-us-west-2.amazonaws.com/cs188websitecontent/projects/release/reinforcement/v1/001/reinforcement.zip)

 2. Unzip the package and place mlLearningAgents.py inside the directory.